-Notes to Financial Statements December 31, 2022 and 2021 (In Thousands)
+Notes to Financial Statements December 31, 2023 and 2022 (In Thousands)

 The District applies hedge accounting for derivatives that are deemed effective hedges.
-Under hedge accounting, the increase (decrease) in the fair value of a hedge is reported as a deferred inflow (outflow) on the balance sheets.
-As of December 31, 2022 and 2021, all of the District's derivatives met the effectiveness test.
+Under hedge accounting, the increase (decrease) in the fair value of a hedge is reported as a deferred inflow (outflow) on the statements of net position.
+As of December 31, 2023 and 2022, all of the District's derivatives met the effectiveness test.